-Jamie's current series, Jamie’s Super Food, sees him in South Korea, spending time with the country’s oldest living woman – he’s after her secret to a long and healthy life.
+Jamie's series, Jamie’s Super Food, saw him in South Korea, spending time with the country’s oldest living woman – he’s after her secret to a long and healthy life.

 He discovered that South Koreans eat twice as many vegetables as we do here in the UK, and that they always pay close attention to the balance and colour of their veg, aiming to truly ‘eat the rainbow’.

 Vegetables and fruit fall into five colour categories; green, red, purple, orange and white.
 Each colour (which is based on the type of ‘colour polyphenol’ they contain) also changes the sweetness, astringency and smell, as well as how easily the fruit or veg deteriorates.
 Eating the rainbow is truly good for you, as it packs in a variety of goodness available from Mother Nature.

 Tomatoes, peppers, chillies, cranberries, strawberries

 Red fruit and vegetables are coloured by a natural pigment called lycopene, which has been linked to good heart health and a lower risk of cancer.
 Most red fruit and veg are high in vitamin C, which helps maintain our immune system.
 Pair sweet red peppers with griddled steak for a delicious and easy weekend lunch.

 Aubergine, blackberries, blueberries, blackcurrants, pomegranates, black cherries, black grapes

 The dark purple skin on fruit and veg such as aubergines and blueberries, is due to something called anthocyanin.
 This antioxidant protects cells and can help reduce the risk of stroke, heart disease and cancer.
 The dark colour is thought to protect the food from the sun.
 We love the purple power of these delicious aubergine & mint bruschettas.